 Mum blogger explores a few different tips and tricks to relieve the symptoms of hay fever in the summer months.

 So, as we flock outdoors this weekend to celebrate the start of the school holidays – what can we do about our hay fever?
-Here’s a few of my tips to help:
+Here are a few of my tips to help:

 Not getting any relief from your current remedies.
 Have you heard of the hay fever injection?